 You can use a nursery bed, or part of it, for starting seeds instead of in flats or pots.
 But where it really comes into its own is to hold seedlings that are too large for the flat or pot and in danger of getting potbound.
 At that stage, summer crops are normally planted into their permanent places.
 In the case of winter crops, though, those places are occupied by summer crops that we don't want to disturb.
 Instead, put them into a nursery bed, where they can grow until early fall.
 It turns out that many winter crops like cabbage and broccoli actually do better if they are transplanted a couple of times.
 (Read more on this here.)

 For example: You sow cabbage into a flat or pots August 1st.
 By Sept 1st, the seedlings are ready for transplant.
 But you don't want to tear out a row of tomato plants Sept 1st to plant cabbages!
 So you put them into a nursery bed, at 8" spacing.
 At that spacing, they take up only 12 sq ft.
 When the tomatoes come out, your 35 cabbages go in at their final, 16" spacing, filling 50 sq ft.
 Result: you get two crops from that garden bed instead of one.

 More information from the How-To section of our website:

-For more on transplanting specific vegetables, please see this article.
+For important info on transplanting specific vegetables, please see this article.

 For more on winter gardening, please see the following articles: